 On the job injuries can be devastating and life affecting.
 After you’ve been injured on the job, you may find yourself unable to work for an extended period of time.
 Unfortunately, many unscrupulous employers attempt to use serious work injuries to force you to quit your job.
 There are many reasons for this, all of them having serious consequences.

 If you’re worried about being forced to quit your job after a workplace injury, you need to find out more about your legal rights.
-Learn how to avoid being forced to quit after a work injury and get advice for hiring a personal injury attorney for legal assistance.
+Learn how to avoid being forced to quit after a work injury and get advice for hiring a workers’ compensation lawyer for legal assistance.

 Reasons Your Employer May Force a Resignation

 Employers attempt to force employees to quit after work injuries for a variety of reasons.
 The most common reason is that the employer is attempting to get out of paying the workers’ compensation benefits that you deserve.

 Another reason your employer might request your resignation is that your injury will prevent you from working and they would prefer replacing you instead of keeping your job vacant until you can start working again.
 Also, your employer may be trying to avoid paying unemployment benefits or possibly being sued for wrongful termination.
 If you quit, you won’t be entitled to unemployment.